Online Safety Adventures

 Children from Reception to Year 6 use a picture book to learn the important message of staying safe whilst online.

-Within our school we have a team of online safety experts known as the e-Cadets.
+Within our school we have a team of online safety experts known as Digital Resilience Officers.
 It is their aim and passion to promote the safe use of the internet.
-For more information and to view the wide range of missions completed by the team so far, please visit the e-Cadets page on our website.
+For more information and to view the wide range of missions completed by the team so far, please visit the Digital Resilience page on our website.

 Promoting and raising awareness about online safety is an essential aspect of our school approach to safety.
 Each half term every class spends a significant part of their computing time on online safety and it is directly taught to the pupils in school.
 Our school filtering procedures prevents access to inappropriate websites and personal information is not shared out of school.
 Our online safety teaching also includes the need to stay safe from online bullying and report all inappropriate comments to a parent or teacher.
 Updates on new initiatives and concerns will continue to be shared with parents through the school app and on our school website.

 You can use your computer, mobile phone or tablet for lots of fun things and to make lots of new friends from all over the world.
 Children are growing up in a world with a bigger range of online activities than ever before and it is sometimes very hard for both children and adults to know how to stay safe.

 Most parents will want to reduce the risks to their children, and remembering to set parental controls can reduce the risks to children, and reduce the risk to parents when children accidentally spend online money!
 The internet matters website explains this quite well.
 Online safety is not just about protecting children from some of the dangers of the internet – it is also about helping them manage their use of technology and most of the parental controls allow adults to set a maximum time for the use of a device or app.